Kirkthorpe: History

-The village's population is less than 100, so details are included in the parish of Warmfield cum Heath.
 The village has an Anglican church, the Church of St Peter, which was built in the 14th century and rebuilt in 1875.
 It is now a grade II* listed structure.

-Kirkthorpe is one of the villages on the proposed route north to Leeds of HS2.
-The intent is to have a viaduct, 19 m high, running on a north–south alignment to the east of the village.
+Kirkthorpe was one of the villages on the proposed route of HS2 heading north towards Leeds.
+The intent was to have a viaduct, 19 m high, running on a north–south alignment to the east of the village.